terrastruct/TALA/README.md

 curl -fsSL https://d2lang.com/install.sh | sh -s -- --tala
 ```

-You can also find binaries
+You can also find binaries [Releases](https://github.com/terarstruct/TALA/releases) page
-[Releases](https://github.com/terarstruct/TALA/releases) page for Linux and MacOS, for
-both AMD and ARM.
-Download the appropriate one for your OS to a directory
+for Linux, MacOS and Windows, for both AMD and ARM.
+Download the appropriate one for your
-in your path.
-Windows coming soon.
+OS to a directory in your path.

 ### macOS (Homebrew)